 Eventually, he decided to change tactics and instead sent her a text message.
 The text message said the same thing he said in his phone calls.

 "Hi, this is Ben Curry.
 I'm a Realtor here in Jacksonville, and I saw you had your home in Orange Park for sale with another Realtor, and it didn't sell.
 I've got a couple different ideas on some things that could be done differently to get more buyers interested in your home and get it sold."

 He managed to conduct a phone appointment a few days later and was able to list the house.

 What's the moral here?
 Clearly, calling the seller wasn’t yielding Ben any results.
-Yes, he sent her his book.
+Yes, he sent her his marketing materials.
 Yes, he did a phone follow-up soon enough.
 But still, nothing happened!
 What really got through to her was sending the text message.

 Here’s the thing.
-People don’t like talking with random people, and when they know it’s a sales call, they would rather ignore it.
+People don’t like talking with random people, and when they fear it’s a sales call, they would rather ignore it.